AlexiaJM/LEGIT/README.md

 **Examples**

-Here is an example with 2 latent variables and a 2-way interaction (see: https://arxiv.org/abs/1703.08111) :
+Here is an example with 2 latent variables and a 2-way interaction (see https://arxiv.org/abs/1703.08111) :
 ![](https://raw.githubusercontent.com/AlexiaJM/LEGIT/master/images/LEGIT_2way.png)

-Here is an example with 3 latent variables and a 3-way interaction (see: https://arxiv.org/abs/1703.08111) :
+Here is an example with 3 latent variables and a 3-way interaction (see https://arxiv.org/abs/1703.08111) :
 ![](https://raw.githubusercontent.com/AlexiaJM/LEGIT/master/images/LEGIT_3way.png)

 **References**